martinisoft/funnies/README.md

 ## Funnies

-Read your favorite Web Comics in one spot, just like a Newspaper.
+Read your favorite Web Comics on one page, just like a Newspaper.

 ### Why?

 I love reading my web comics every week.
 In real life I have a newspaper with it all in one section.
 Why not online?
-RSS Feeds are usually useless because you have to separartely go to each page for updates.
+RSS Feeds are useless because you have to separartely go to each page for updates.

 ### Requirements

 Ruby 1.9.2-p180 (I live dangerously on the edge)
 Ruby on Rails 3.0.5
-PostgreSQL Database (this can be changed, see the database.yml.example) Nokogiri Gem (scrapes all the comic image data)
+PostgreSQL Database (this can be changed, see database.yml.example) Nokogiri Gem (scrapes all the comic image data)
+Some XPath Skills (this app uses XPath to locate image data)

 ### Installation